quartzsite/bardslog/content/1588-01-05-whispers-of-poison-and-empire.md

 If I stayed, I would be drawn into their web.
 That night, with the taste of sour wine still on my tongue, I decided to slip away.
 I would find a ship heading west and hide among its crew as a common sailor.
-Where it would carry me I could not know, only that the sea might wash me up near the Distant Isles and the master whose name had come to me like a refrain: Carlen Rowen of Lynden.
-My next steps would be taken far from Bonona's watchful eyes.
+Where it would carry me I could not know, only that my next steps would be taken far from Bonona's watchful eyes.